 With these three words, Victor Hugo characterizes both accurately and desperately what has been the recurring fear (or hope) every time some 'new' technology is introduced to the world.
 In the case of Frollo, the Archdeacon in Hugo's Notre-Dame de Paris, it is the fear that the book will kill the cathedral, that print will destroy the image.
 However it sounds as if the only way to apply this sentence to an age that is governed by electronic media is by reversing it, namely that the image is killing print.
 Replacing ceci with "l'ordinateur" and cela with "le livre imprimé" suffices to ignite discussions on books versus e-books, printed matter versus computer screens, and so on.
 The general idea that underpins many of these conversations - at least the ones I found myself entangled in so far - is in one way or another that the advent of electronics has sealed the fate of print, leaving us with only two options: to mourn or to celebrate.
-But diametrically opposing the one to the other does not offer viable terms to reflect upon technological shifts, such as those within the field of writing and reading.
+But is it justifiable to diametrically oppose the one to the other?
+I believe that juxtaposition does not offer viable terms to reflect upon technological shifts, for example within the field of writing and reading.

-Electronic media, with the computer as its crown jewel, meant just another - nevertheless huge - step in the continuous process of further 'technologizing' the word ever since man invented writing.
-It is a process of constant modification, transformation and complementation rather than elimination, preservation or devaluation.
-The fact that writing in itself is a technological invention and thus artificial (by contrast with natural, oral speech) is important to realize.
-Although this sounds as a condemnation, it is quite the contrary.
-Like other artificial creations and probably more than any other, writing is utterly invaluable and essential for a fuller realization of human potential (Ong, [1982] 2002, p11).
+The advent of electronic media meant just another - nevertheless huge - step in the continuous process of further 'technologizing' the word ever since man invented writing.
+This has been a process of constant modification, transformation and complementation rather than elimination, preservation or devaluation.
+The fact that writing in itself is a technological invention and thus artificial (by contrast with natural, oral speech) is not a trivial thing to note.
+Although the term 'artificiality' has a slight taste of condemnation, quite the contrary is true.
+Like other artificial creations and probably more than any other, writing has proven to be utterly invaluable and essential for a fuller realization of human potential (Ong, [1982] 2002, p11).
 As literate cultures have managed to fully interiorize this technology, it heightened human consciousness in a way no other invention ever did.
-It has unlocked possibilities that are impossible to conceive of in a strictly oral culture.
-But it remains a technology, regardless its level of human interiorization.
+It has unlocked possibilities that are impossible to conceive of in the framework of a strictly oral culture.
+But it is still a technology and therefore artificial, regardless its level of human interiorization.

-The act of locking words in a visual field, which is ultimately what writing is, fundamentally changes and defines human perception, thought processes and social structures.
-It is the moment where verbal expression shifts from the evanescent world of sound to the quasi-permanent object-world of space.
+The act of locking words in a visual field, which is ultimately what writing is, fundamentally changed and defined human perception, thought processes and social structures.
+It is a moment where verbal expression shifts from the evanescent world of sound to the quasi-permanent object-world of space.
 The media developed to effectuate this shift inevitably take part in an operation of constant moulding and reconfiguring not only the practices of writing and reading but also the whole cultural landscape they are embedded in.
-I want to turn my graduation project into a quest to raise awareness around the impact of the far-reaching technologization of the word on culture and attempt to highlight the artificial nature of many of the everyday tools we use to read and write.
+I want to turn my graduation project into a quest to raise awareness around the cultural impact of the far-reaching technologization of the word and attempt to highlight the distorted self-evidence of many of the everyday tools we use to read and write.